helium/HIP/0129-mobile-carrier-beta.md

 ## Deployment Impact

-Should this HIP pass, Nova Labs will complete the implementation and will collaboration with the foundation on deploying any required on-chain changes.
+Should this HIP pass, Nova Labs will complete the implementation and will collaborate with the Helium Foundation on deploying any required on-chain changes.

 ## Success Metrics